- Flights from London (Gatwick or Heathrow)

 Choose from our selection of tours to get your New Year’s Eve Holiday off with a geological kick: for starters why not try our version of Iceland's most iconic safari like the Golden Circle.
 Start with Geyser area where Strokkur spouts 40m high every 5 to 10 minutes alongside steaming fumaroles, hot springs and mud pools.
 Continue to Gullfoss, the ‘Golden Falls’, where the glacial river Hvítá plummets 32 metres before torrenting down a large gorge between the Mid Atlantic Ridge’s tectonic plates and then down to Laugarvatn Spa, stopping of for a steam bath in the manner of the locals before hitting Hvergardi.
 The so called greenhouse village where all manner of exotica grows under glass in the wramth of geothermal heat rising from the ground is like a slightly surreal garden centre.
 Of course this is just one of our Safari options the day is very much a 'design your own' - just take a look under the Safaris tag.

-Transfer from your hotel to the old harbour area and begin your evening with dinner at Brynjar Eymundsson & Elsa Guðmundsdóttir's restaurant Hofnn where the specialities include shellfish soup with fennel & cream, smoked char, beef tenderloin with snuffed snow peas, liquorice ice cream, home made truffles and the island's legendary skyr in Brynar's epic fluffy form.
-You can ask our Satu precisely what it's like she just (Oct 7th) having had lunch there Afterwards walk along the jetty and board the MS Rosin for a cruise in the sheltered waters of Faxaloi Bay for the best view in town of the fireworks lighting up the skyline at midnight.
-Run the clock down to midnight with a glass of sparkling wine and, if the God's are propitious, the Northern Lights might overlay the fireworks.
+After breakfast transfer out to the legendary Blue Lagoon for a morning's bathe in its turquose blue waters softening up muscles, skin & temperament for the evening's fun & games.
+You'll have time to coat yourself with the Lagoon's silica mud packs or enjoy a treatment or two.
+Back in the city there's time to chillax in your hotel before dinner.
+In the early evening walk down to the old harbour area and Brynjar Eymundsson & Elsa Guðmundsdóttir's restaurant Hofnn where the specialities include shellfish soup with fennel & cream, smoked char, beef tenderloin with snuffed snow peas, liquorice ice cream, home made truffles and the island's famous milk concoction skyr in Brynar's epic fluffy form.
+Afterwards walk along the jetty and board the MS Rosin for a cruise in the sheltered waters of Faxaloi Bay for the best view in town of the fireworks lighting up the skyline at midnight.
+Run the clock down as you approach 12 with a glass of sparkling wine and, if the God's are propitious, the Northern Lights overlaying the fireworks.
 Celebrations over, disembark and take the short walk back to your hotel or hit the city's bars whose closing time is something of a mystery!

-Enjoy a bit of a lie in before setting off for a restorative bathe in the turquoise waters of the Blue lagoon and then transferring to Keflavik Airport for your return flight to the UK.
-Alternatively we can design you an extended stay either in Reykjavik with some of our day long safaris ( the Ice Cave being the current must do thing) or a trip down to one of favouite spots in the south of the island.
+If this is your last day enjoy a bit of a lie in before transferring to Keflavik Airport for your return flight to the UK.
+Alternatively if you have an extra day take one of our day long safaris ( the Ice Cave being the current must do thing) or a trip down to one of favouite spots in the south of the island.

 Return scheduled flights from the UK ( Heathrow or Gatwick) to Keflavik International Airport).